keithtyser/keith-jump/memory-bank/progress.md

 - Verified that high score persists correctly between game sessions
 - Confirmed that the high score updates correctly when exceeded by the current score

+## Step 11: Implement Game Over Condition (Completed)
+- Implemented game over detection in GameScene.js:
+  - Added code in the update method to check if player falls below the screen
+  - Set up condition to trigger when player.y > camera.scrollY + gameHeight
+  - Added placeholder for future game over sound effect
+  - Ensured high score is saved to localStorage on game over
+  - Implemented scene transition to GameOverScene passing score data
+- Created a functional GameOverScene:
+  - Implemented data receiving through init method
+  - Added game over text display at screen center
+  - Added final score and high score display
+  - Created a restart button with interactive properties
+  - Set up scene transition back to GameScene on restart button click
+  - Added placeholders for future asset loading
+- Updated main.js to include GameOverScene in the scene array
+- Successfully tested that:
+  - Game over is triggered when player falls below the screen
+  - Score and high score are correctly displayed on the game over screen
+  - Restart button properly transitions back to a new game
+  - High score is correctly saved before scene transition

 ## Next Steps
-- Step 11: Implement Game Over Condition (Pending)
+- Step 12: Implement Start Screen Scene (Pending)
-  - Add game over detection when player falls below the screen
+  - Create a dedicated start screen with game title and instructions
+  - Add start button to begin gameplay
-  - Save high score to localStorage on game over
+  - Display high score on the start screen
-  - Transition to GameOverScene with score data